| Title: | Propensity Score Matching of Non-Binary Treatments |

 currently unused. |

-figure of a parallel coordinate plot.
+Creates a ggplot2 figure of a parallel coordinate plot.

-parallel.plot(tmatch, outcome)
+parallel.plot(tmatch, outcome)parallel.plot(tmatch, outcome)

 tmatch |

-results from |
+results from [trimatch()]. |

 outcome |